ProjectOpenSea/seaport-js/README.md

-# Consideration Javascript Library
+# Seaport Javascript Library

-This project contains a set of utilities to help interface with the Consideration contract.
+This project contains a set of utilities to help interface with the Seaport contract.

 ## Installation